 The value of gold around the world is priced in US dollars, so the value of the dollar has a considerable impact on the price of gold.
 The stronger the US dollar is, the lower the price of gold will be.
 When the US economy is weaker and the value of the dollar goes down, the price of gold will generally increase.
 Everyone falls on hard times, and an economic downturn likely affects you in a way that makes it difficult to hold off on selling your gold for cash if it’s needed.
 However, if you do want to ensure that you’re receiving the most value for your gold jewelry, it’s ideal to wait for a time when the US dollar is especially strong.

 Central Banks’ Gold Reserves

 Countries’ central banks, or reserve banks, are the banks that manage the country’s currency, money supply, and interest rates.
 These banks hold large gold reserves in order to strengthen the nation’s currency, since having tangible assets tied to the currency makes it more reliable.
 When central banks purchase gold, it causes the value of gold to increase.
 Recently, Asian and European banks, especially China and Russia specifically, have begun purchasing small amounts of gold, which has resulted in an increase in gold’s value.

-Inflation, surprisingly, has a direct relationship with gold prices.
+Inflation, perhaps surprisingly, has a direct relationship with gold prices.
 When inflation rises, so does the value of gold.
-Inflation causes the value of that county’s country to decrease, and so citizens tend to hold their money in the form of gold rather than a weakened currency.
+Inflation causes the value of that country’s currency to decrease, and so citizens tend to hold their money in the form of gold rather than a weakened currency.
 Therefore, when inflation remains high over a longer period of time, gold increases in demand and in price.

 Commercial & Industrial Demand